Nyoveee/pb2-launcher/README.md

 If you are git cloning and running through the source code however, please note that I did not include the flash player for Mac in this git repository.
 You can obtain the flash player for Mac here: https://www.adobe.com/support/flashplayer/debug_downloads.html

+After downloading the flash player, place the entire Flash Player.app in the static folder and it should work now.

 ### Functionalities
 - Caches news so user does not have query PB2 server for news everytime launcher is launched. (launcher works in offline mode.)
 - Checks if game is updated / corrupted and redownloads from PB2 server if needed.